 The Veterinary Medical Scholars Program (VMSP) enables students to combine the study of veterinary medicine with graduate study, leading to a PhD in a complementary field.
-Students in the VMSP are expected to fulfill all of the requirements of both the College of Veterinary Medicine and the graduate discipline.
-In cooperation with faculty advisors, students set a realistic program of study that integrates the two fields.
+Students in the VMSP are expected to fulfill all requirements of both the College of Veterinary Medicine and the graduate discipline.
+In cooperation with faculty advisors, students set a program of study that integrates the two degrees.

 Eligibility for Admission

 - Students who are applying for admission to the DVM program and students who are in the first or second year of the DVM program may apply for VMSP admission.

 - Applicants must have extensive previous research experience and motivation toward a research-focused career.

 - Applicants must identify research interests and professional goals that demand integration of veterinary medicine with a second field and that cannot be accomplished with one degree alone.